Ji-Man Choi Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks eighth in the league.
+- The 9.3 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 10th in MLB.

-- Cardinals pitchers combine to rank 14th in baseball in home runs surrendered (13 total, 1.1 per game).
+- The Cardinals rank 16th in baseball in home runs surrendered (15 total, 1.2 per game).

+- The Cardinals will send Woodford (0-2) to the mound for his third start of the season.

+- In his most recent time out on Sunday, the righty tossed 4 2/3 innings against the Milwaukee Brewers, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.